tuist/tuist/docs/docs/cloud/binary-caching.md

 3. Split frequently-modified targets into smaller ones whose likelihood of change is lower.

 The above suggestions are part of the [µFeatures architecture](/guide/scale/ufeatures-architecture), which we propose as a way to structure your projects to maximize the benefits not only of binary caching but also of Xcode's capabilities.

+## Recommended setup

+We recommend having a CI job that **runs in every commit in the main branch** to warm the cache.
+This will ensure the cache always contains binaries for the changes in `main` so local and CI branch builds build incrementally upon them.

+> [!TIP] CACHE WARMING USES BINARIES
+> The `tuist cache` command also makes use of the binary cache to speed up the warming.

+The following are some examples of common workflows:

+### A developer starts to work on a new feature

+1. They create a new branch from `main`.
+2. They run `tuist generate`.
+3. Tuist the most recent binaries from `main` and generates the project with them.

+### A developer pushes changes upstream

+1. The CI pipeline will run `tuist build` or `tuist test` to build or test the project.
+2. The workflow will pull the most recent binaries from `main` and generate the project with them.
+3. It'll then build or test the project incrementally.